 Find out more about our regular meet ups to help raise the profile of women in film.

-- A monthly online meet-up open to all - filmmakers and non-filmmakers.
+- A free monthly online meet-up open to all filmmakers and film-lovers.

 - As an independent, voluntarily run project, it is free to join on a drop-in basis – monthly attendance is not mandatory.